 Saint Joseph Chapel

 The front chapel is on the west side and was built entirely of wood.
 On both walls of the choir are some stone reliefs depicting various episodes of Saint Joseph’s life.
-A choir inside a church is defined as between the high altar and the nave, used by the choir and clergy.
+A choir inside a church is defined as being between the high altar and the nave, and it is used by the choir and clergy.

 Saint Peters Chapel

-Directly behind the Saint Joseph’s is located Saint Peters Chapel, built entirely out of jack wood.
+Directly behind Saint Joseph’s is Saint Peter’s Chapel, built entirely out of jack wood.
 Jackwood is wood from the Jackfruit tree.
 Father Six dedicated this chapel to the patron Saint Peter.

-The windows decorated with stone bars are reliefs portray the twelve Apostles whose names are written in the ancient Vietnamese script.
+The windows decorated with stone bars are reliefs that portray the twelve Apostles, whose names are written in the ancient Vietnamese script.
 The altar is a single block of stone weighing twenty tons.

 The Immaculate Heart or The Stone Chapel